django-cms/django-sekizai/docs/usage.rst

 version 0.5.

-Postprocessors are callable Python objects (usually functions) that get the data in a sekizai namespace and the name of the namespace passed as arguments and should return a string.
+Postprocessors are callable Python objects (usually functions) that get the render context, the data in a sekizai namespace and the name of the namespace passed as arguments and should return a string.

 An example for a processor that uses the Django builtin spaceless functionality would be:

 .. code-block:: python

-    def spaceless_post_processor(data, namespace):
+    def spaceless_post_processor(context, data, namespace):
         from django.utils.html import strip_spaces_between_tags
         return strip_spaces_between_tags(data)